-(b) No, the appparent rise in human-wildlife conflict is not due to the failure by my Ministry to fast-track the approval of the new wildlife policy and Bill.

-(c) The draft wildlife policy and Bill have been forwarded to Cabinet and Cabinet has finished with them.
+- (b) No, the apprarent rise in human-wildlife conflict is not due to the failure by my Ministry to fast-track the approval of the new wildlife policy and Bill. - (c) The Draft Wildlife Policy and/ or Bill have been forwarded to the Cabinet, and the Cabinet has finished with them.
 We have forwarded them to my colleague, the Attorney-General, who is doing the necessary.
-I hope that before we break we will have to debate this very important draft policy in this House.
+I hope that before we break, we will have to debate this very important draft policy in this House.